praetoriandigital/cub-docs/api/applications.md

 ## Applications and Secret Keys
-When some other system or site wants to integrate with Lexipol ID and get access to API, we will create new Application in Lexipol ID.
+When some other system or site wants to integrate with Lexipol ID and get access to the API, we will create a new Application in Lexipol ID.
 Every Application has a Public Key and Secret Key.
-A Secret Key is something that must be known only by the Lexipol ID server and 3rd party server because Secret Key gives access to all data/models stored in Lexipol ID connected to Application.
-So, if someone knows the Secret Key of Application, he can access and modify all data/models connected to this Application.
+A Secret Key is something that must be known only to the Lexipol ID server and the 3rd party server, because a Secret Key gives access to all data/models stored in Lexipol ID connected to an Application.
+So, if someone knows the Secret Key of an Application, he can access and modify all data/models connected to this Application.

-Secret Keys used not only for API access, but they also used for jwt-token signatures.
-When Lexipol ID issues jwt-token for the User (that will be set as Cookie), it will be signed using Secret Key of Application where user logins/registers.
-You can verify jwt-token using the Secret Key created for your Application.
+Secret Keys are not only used for API access.
+They are also used for jwt-token signatures.
+When Lexipol ID issues a jwt-token for a User (that will be set as Cookie), it will be signed using the Secret Key of the Application where user logs in or registers.
+You can verify the jwt-token using the Secret Key created for your Application.

 ## API access and permissions